 - Avoid scratching your anal area constantly.

-- Cut your nails regularly to avoid infections from staying there.
+- Cut your nails regularly to prevent pinworms from getting lodged under your fingernails.

 - Keep your hands clean by washing them as frequently as possible.

-Presence of pinworms or threadworms in pregnancy can be quite alarming and irritating for women.
-But it does not pose any risk for the baby.
-Home remedies can help you get temporary relief and you can treat them effectively once and for all after you deliver your child.
+The presence of pinworms or threadworms in pregnancy can be quite alarming and irritating for women.
+But it does not pose any risk to the baby.
+Home remedies can help you get temporary relief and treat them effectively once and for all after you deliver your child.

 1. TREATMENT OF THREADWORM/PINWORM IN PREGNANCY; UK Teratology Information Services; https://uktis.org/monographs/use-of-anthelmintics-in-pregnancy/; January 2023

 2. Wendt.
 S, Trawinski.
 H, Schubert.
 S, et al.; The Diagnosis and Treatment of Pinworm Infection; Dtsch Arztebl Int.; PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6522669/; March 2019

 3. Hamblin.
 J, Connor.
 P. D; Pinworms In Pregnancy; JABFM; https://www.jabfm.org/content/jabfp/8/4/321.full.pdf

 4. Resources for Health Professionals; Centers of Disease Control and Prevention; https://www.cdc.gov/parasites/pinworm/health_professionals/index.html

 5. Worm Infections in PREGNANCY and BREASTFEEDING; NSW Government; https://www.seslhd.health.nsw.gov.au/sites/default/files/migration/Mothersafe/documents/ThreadwormFactv